AndreasHeger/CGATReport/doc/Tutorial7.rst

    Running a web server potentially opens security holes.
 Only run a web server if you know what you are doing.
 Also, do not assume that I know what I am doing.
-   My recommendation is to run the web server behind a firewall.

 :mod:`SphinxReport` uses `web.py <http://webpy.org>`_ as a server.
 Make sure it is installed.
 To test if it is, run::